jirutka/sublimedsl/README.md

 ).dump('Default')
 ```

-This above code will produce file `Default.sublime-keymap` with:
+The above code will produce file `Default.sublime-keymap` with:

 ```json
 [